RenelikesCats/simple-todo/README.md

-A very simple todo webpage :)
+A very simple todo webpage using REACT :)

 to view it go to: https://renelikescats.github.io/simple-todo/